 - Use generously on pork ribs or any cut of pork as a dry rub.

-- Place dry rub on meat at least 30 minutes before grilling or roasting up to overnight
+- Place dry rub on meat at least 30 minutes to overnight before grilling or roasting.

 - Any nutritional data I provide is an approximation and actual dietary information can vary based on ingredients and proportion sizes.